mongodb-partners/MEAN_Stack_With_MongoDB_Atlas_On_Amazon_EKS/README.md

 The rest of the workshop will work from the eks-bastion ec2 instance.

 ### Step4: Create EKS Cluster
 Open the AWS console and connect to this eks-bastion EC2 instance.
 Configure the AWS Access Key and Security Key on eks-bastion EC2 instance.
 EKS deployment will take about 20 minutes.
 The ssh session will be expired if no keys are entered.
-We need to configure the keep alive packet to keep the session alive.
+We need to configure the keep-alive packet to keep the session alive.

     cat >~/.ssh/config <<EOF
      Host *